 Dutch Budget Day: extra transitional rules for FGR proposed

 As of 1 January 2025, the Dutch classification rules have changed.
-Many vehicles classify as transparent, with one important exception, the non-transparent fund for mutual account (fonds voor gemene rekening; “FGR”).
+Many vehicles classify as transparent, with one important exception, the tax-opaque fund for mutual account (fonds voor gemene rekening; “FGR”).
 Reference is also made to our earlier Newsflashes (Newsflash, 3 October 2024, Newsflash, 29 April 2025 and Newsflash, 13 June 2025).

 Introduced in 2024, a transitional measure allows funds until 1 January 2026 to implement a redemption-only mechanism (inkoopvariant) in order to remain tax-transparent, provided the intention to adopt that mechanism is documented before 1 January 2025.